TobikoData/sqlmesh/docs/concepts/models/model_kinds.md

 ```

 ### Idempotency
-It's recommended to ensure that queries of models of this kind are [idempotent](../../glossary/#idempotency) to prevent unexpected results during data [restatement](../plans.md#restatement-plans).
+It is recommended to ensure that queries of models of this kind are [idempotent](../../glossary/#idempotency) to prevent unexpected results during data [restatement](../plans.md#restatement-plans).

 Please note, however, that upstream models and tables can impact the extent to which the idempotency property can be guaranteed.
 For example, referencing an upstream model of kind [FULL](#full) in the model query automatically renders such a model as non-idempotent.

 ### Materialization strategy
 Depending on the target engine, models of the `INCREMENTAL_BY_TIME_RANGE` kind are materialized using the following strategies: